Muhammad-Hussain456/OOP/01_Intro_OOP.md

 👉 Example: calculateInterest()

 **How to use/implement polymorphism in program**
-using method overloading, method overriding, virtual functions, operator overloading, function overloading, and interfaces
+using method overloading, method overriding, virtual functions, and operator overloading.
 ---